dchicchon/Polus/README.md

 # Polus

-Plan your life using this planner!
+Plan your day using this planner!
 Includes daily, weekly, monthly calendars that syncs with your chrome storage

 ## Photos